heathhenley/ChatGPTBot/readme.md

 # Simple ChatBot Wrapper
+## Simple Python ChatBot Implementation
+Wrapper around OpenAI's chat completion API.
+Started working on this for fun, there's really no reason to use this project instead of LangChain unless you're just trying to find something simple to hack on.
+I've at least demonstrated how to wrap and use in a Google Chat bot (in use at work using our Tech Blog as context), a slack bot (not using any context at the moment) and FastAPI (using my own blog as context) this a WIP.

+## Overview
 This is python wrapper to call [OpenAI](https://platform.openai.com/docs/quickstart)'s completion API to build a chatbot.
 The prompt can be customized to make it any kind of chatbot you want (see the example below).
 Right now, in memory storage is used to store the last handful of messages so that the bot has some